primitivefinance/portfolio/test/README.md

   - Portfolio's `reserves` value for the pool's tokens stays the same.
   - The `balanceOf` Portfolio for the pool's tokens stays the same.
   - The `DecreasePosition` event is emitted.
-  - The `Unallocate` event is emitted.
+  - The `Deallocate` event is emitted.
   - The `EarnFees` event was emitted if the `feeGrowth{}` values changed.

 #### Swap